tencent cloud

 Asynchronous Producer

-Asynchronous Producer: The asynchronous producer does not block the current thread when sending messages.
-Instead, it places the message into an internal sending queue and then returns immediately.
-Therefore, the throughput of an asynchronous producer is higher, but it requires a callback function to process the message results.
+Asynchronous Producer: An asynchronous producer does not block the current thread when sending messages.
+Instead, it places messages into an internal send queue and returns immediately.
+Consequently, it offers higher throughput but requires callback functions to handle message results.

 package main